 Notice that the X-axis observations are transformed into the Z axis, resulting in Z being aligned with gravity and a 5 mapping.
 The SPAN frame is defined so that Z is always pointing up along the gravity vector.
 If the IMU mapping is set to 1, the X axis of the IMU enclosure is mapped to the SPAN frame Z axis (pointing up), its Y axis to SPAN frame X and its Z axis to SPAN frame Y.

-The X (pitch), Y (roll) and Z (azimuth) directions of the inertial enclosure frame are clearly marked on the IMU, see the IMU choices and their technical specifications starting on page 47.
-The example from the LN-200 is shown in Figure 22.
+The X (pitch), Y (roll) and Z (azimuth) directions of the inertial enclosure frame are clearly marked on the SPAN-CPT, see the technical specifications starting on page 44.